Table of contents

 Keep in mind that you need to know the products you are planning to import before applying for BRC and IRC.
 If the company wants to import additional products in the future, you have to change your license.

 Certain products are required to be registered before importing.
 For example, cosmetic products must first be registered with the Drug Administration of Vietnam before any trading can take place.

 Other products that are subject to registration are:

 - drugs and food supplements

 - wine and cigarettes

 - essential oils, perfumes, cosmetics

-However, Vietnam is a member of ASEAN Free Trade Area and intraregional import taxes for certain products range from 0-5%.
-This includes products such as:
+However, Vietnam is a member of over 15 ASEAN Free Trade Areas, and intra-regional import taxes for certain products range from 0-5%, including products such as: